reactwg/react-native-releases/docs/guide-release-process.md

 ```

 ### Step 3: Publish monorepo packages
-> [!Warning]
-> Only if you are releasing for versions < 0.74.
-For versions >= 0.74, you'll do this later.

 Follow the steps to [publish monorepo packages](./guide-publish-monorepo.md).
 You'll need to do this **BEFORE** testing the release.
 Release testing will use these published versions.

 ### Step 4: Build artifacts on CircleCI
-> [!Warning]
-> Only do this once all monorepo packages have been published (for versions < 0.74) and once the Hermes release has been published and updated on this branch.

 - Push any changes on your release branch to remote
   ```bash